jpritikin/coach/content/docs/me/sex-ed.md

 As you probably know, sex education at American public schools is narrowly focused on basic anatomy.
-My parents, for whatever reason, did not provide much supplemental material.
+My parents, for whatever reason, did not provide much supplemental information.
 The unstated sentiment was that I should figure it out for myself.
 On one hand, the minimum competencies are mostly innate.
 My daughter was born in 2004.
 On the other hand, such a rich area of behavioral affordances prompts much